Interesting facts about The Hague Forest

 Conservation laws to save The Hague Forest were made in the middle ages

 The forest was a popular hunting area amongst the Dutch counts, and for this reason, there were strict rules in place from mediaeval times that protected the forest from being cut down completely.

 In 1576, the “Act of Redemption” was signed by William the Silent, stating that no more of The Hague Forest could be cut down or sold, a law that still stands today.

 During the French occupation, when Louis Bonaparte was in charge, the preservation law was disregarded and the forest was doomed to be cut down.
 Luckily, due to protests and work delays, the plans for cutting down the forest never came to pass.

 The ponds are artificial

-The ponds in the forest, although they may seem natural, were created artificially, sometime soon after the French occupation.
+The ponds in the forest, although may seem natural, were created artificially, sometime soon after the French occupation.
 Looking at them, one would never guess that the central lake and other small bodies of water were man-made, although, on the other hand, in a country full of canals, this fact doesn't seem too out-of-the-ordinary.